kserve/community/security/self-assesment.md

 ## Overview

 KServe is a highly scalable and standards-based Model Inference Platform for serving predictive and generative AI models on Kubernetes, built for highly scalable use cases.
-It provides serverless model inference, autoscaling, advanced deployments, and integrates with a wide range of ML frameworks.
-It is designed to simplify the deployment and management of machine learning models in production environments, enabling organizations to leverage the power of Kubernetes for their AI workloads.
+It provides serverless model inference, autoscaling, advanced deployments, and integrates with a wide range of Machine Learning frameworks.
+It is designed to simplify the deployment and management of Machine Learning models in production environments, enabling organizations to leverage the power of Kubernetes for their AI workloads.

 It supports a wide range of popular frameworks such as TensorFlow, PyTorch, XGBoost, scikit-learn, and Hugging Face Transformers/LLMs, and adopts standardized data plane protocols to ensure consistency and interoperability.

 KServe abstracts the operational complexity of model deployment by handling autoscaling, networking, health checks, and server configurations.
 It enables advanced serving features like GPU autoscaling, scale-to-zero, and canary rollouts.
 Moreover, KServe provides a complete and extensible solution for production ML serving, including support for prediction, pre-processing, post-processing, and model explainability, thereby offering a high-level, pluggable interface for scalable and reliable ML inference workflows.

+KServe also introduces Inference Graphs, a powerful feature that enables users to define multi-step inference pipelines.
+With inference graphs, users can chain together multiple models and transformation components using a simple and declarative graph-based specification.
+This is particularly useful for complex AI workflows such as ensemble models, sequential processing.

 ### Background

-In cloud-native environments, deploying machine learning (ML) models at scale poses many of the same challenges traditionally seen with serverless applications—such as managing scaling, updates, and event-driven workflows across diverse workloads.
+In cloud-native environments, deploying Machine Learning (ML) models at scale poses many of the same challenges traditionally seen with Serverless applications—such as managing scaling, updates, and event-driven workflows across diverse workloads.
 While Kubernetes provides a robust foundation for container orchestration, it was not originally designed with native support for ML-specific workloads.
 This gap led to fragmented solutions that required developers and ML engineers to manually handle autoscaling, networking, monitoring, and rollout strategies, often resulting in operational complexity and inefficiencies.

-KServe addresses these challenges by building on top of Kubernetes and leveraging Knative—a framework specifically created to bring serverless capabilities to Kubernetes.
+KServe addresses these challenges by building on top of Kubernetes and leveraging Knative, a framework specifically created to bring serverless capabilities to Kubernetes.
 By introducing a Kubernetes Custom Resource Definition (CRD) for InferenceService, KServe provides a standardized and auditable interface for deploying and managing ML models.
 This abstraction allows users to focus on their models rather than the underlying infrastructure, enabling them to deploy, scale, and manage their models with ease.

 KServe is designed to be extensible and framework-agnostic, supporting a wide range of ML frameworks and custom runtimes.
 It provides a pluggable architecture that allows users to integrate their own pre-processing, post-processing, and model management components.
 This flexibility enables organizations to tailor KServe to their specific needs while benefiting from the core features and capabilities it offers.

-By leveraging Kubernetes-native components like Knative and modern ingress solutions such as Istio or Envoy Gateway, KServe abstracts much of the operational complexity involved in model inference workflows, making it an effective solution for organizations looking to operationalize machine learning at scale.
+By leveraging Kubernetes-native components like Knative and modern ingress solutions like Kubernetes Gateway API using implementations such as Istio or Envoy Gateway, KServe abstracts much of the operational complexity involved in model inference workflows, making it an effective solution for organizations looking to operationalize machine learning at scale.

 ### Actors

 1. **KServe Control Plane**:

-    - **KServe Controller**: Responsible for reconciling the InferenceService, InferenceGraph custom resources.
-It creates the Knative Service in serverless deployment for predictor, transformer, explainer to enable autoscaling based on incoming request workload including scaling down to zero when no traffic is received.
-When raw deployment mode is enabled, control plane creates Kubernetes deployment, service, ingress, HPA.
-It is also responsible for creating model agent container for request/response logging, batching and model pulling.
+    - **KServe Controller**: Responsible for reconciling the InferenceService, InferenceGraph and underlying kubernetes related resources (E.g. Deployment, Service).
+It creates the Knative Service in Serverless deployment for predictor, transformer, explainer to enable autoscaling based on incoming request workload including scaling down to zero when no traffic is received.
+When Raw Deployment mode (vanilla Kubernetes) is enabled, the control plane creates Kubernetes deployment, service, ingress, HPA and other resources to allow smooth communication between the internal components.
+It is also responsible for creating model agent containers for request/response logging, batching and model pulling.

     - **KServe Webhook**: Validates and mutates CRD resources to ensure they conform to KServe's standards and best practices.
 It also handles the creation of default configurations for various components.